Working with pipelines

 - Depending on their type, some steps may not have inputs or outputs and may have specific rules to follow.

 Data used and transferred during execution of a pipeline are not stored.
-Therefore you must use a plot script to produce some data visualization or a writer step to store data inside time-series and datapoints.
+You must use a Plot step to produce data visualizations or a Write step to store data inside the platform.

-- Script step can be used to execute any Python function, e.g. a transformation or calling a third-party app.
+- Script step: executes any Python function, e.g. a transformation or a call to a third-party service.

-- Model step defines how to train or interrogate a Machine Learning Model.
+- Model step: defines how to train or run inference on a machine learning model.

-- Plot step allows you to defines how you want to visualize your data.
+- Plot step: defines how to visualize your data during experiments.

 import wizata_dsapi